WaveNet's Precision in EEG Classification: Abstract

 \section{Abstract}

-This study introduces a WaveNet-based deep learning model designed to automate the classification of EEG signals into physiological, pathological, artifact, and noise categories.
-Traditional methods for EEG signal classification, which rely on expert visual review, are becoming increasingly impractical due to the growing complexity and volume of EEG recordings.
-Leveraging a publicly available annotated dataset from Mayo Clinic and St. Anne's University Hospital, the WaveNet model was trained, validated, and tested on 209,232 samples with a 70/20/10 \% split.
-The model achieved a classification accuracy exceeding previous CNN and LSTM-based approaches, and was benchmarked against a Temporal Convolutional Network (TCN) baseline.
-Notably, the model distinguishes noise and artifacts with high precision, although it reveals a modest but explainable degree of misclassification between physiological and pathological signals, reflecting inherent clinical overlap.
-WaveNet's architecture, originally developed for raw audio synthesis, is well-suited for EEG data due to its use of dilated causal convolutions and residual connections, enabling it to capture both fine-grained and long-range temporal dependencies.
-The research also details the preprocessing pipeline, including dynamic dataset partitioning and normalization steps that support model generalization.
+This study introduces a WaveNet-based deep learning model designed to automate the classification of Intracranial Electroencephalography (iEEG) signals into physiological activity, pathological/epileptic activity, power-line noise, and other non-cerebral artifacts categories.
+Traditional methods for iEEG signal classification, which rely on expert visual review, are becoming increasingly impractical due to the growing complexity and volume of iEEG recordings.
+Leveraging a publicly available annotated dataset from Mayo Clinic and St. Anne's University Hospital, the WaveNet model was trained, validated, and tested on 209,231 samples with a 70/20/10 \% split.
+The model achieved a classification accuracy exceeding previous non specialized CNN and LSTM-based approaches, and was benchmarked against a Temporal Convolutional Network (TCN) baseline.
+Notably, the model achieves high discrimination of noise and artifact classes (precision = 0.98 and $\approx 1$, respectively).
+Although, classification between physiological and pathological signals exhibits a modest but clinically interpretable overlap, with F1-scores of 0.96 and 0.90 and 175 and 272 cross-class false positives, respectively.
+Reflecting inherent clinical overlap.
+WaveNet's architecture, originally developed for raw audio synthesis, is well-suited for iEEG data due to its use of dilated causal convolutions and residual connections, enabling it to capture both fine-grained and long-range temporal dependencies.
+The research also details the preprocessing pipeline, including dynamic dataset partitioning, the use of focal loss to combat class imbalances and normalization steps that support model high performance.
+While results demonstrate strong in-distribution performance, generalizability across datasets and clinical settings has yet to be established.

 }

 \IEEEdisplaynontitleabstractindextext